nizarzerouale/HousesFeaturesPrediction/README.md

-# Artificial Neural Networks (ANN) Laboratory : Application for houses features insights
+# Artificial Neural Networks (ANN) : Application for houses features predictions

 ## Overview
 This laboratory project aims to explore the fundamentals of Artificial Neural Networks (ANN) through practical applications.
 The project is divided into two main parts: